microsoft/vscode-docs/docs/remote/troubleshooting.md

 - Containers: An authenticated, random port automatically exposed via the Docker CLI.
 - WSL: An authenticated, random local TCP port.

-### What Linux library dependencies does the VS Code Remote Server have?
+### What Linux library dependencies does the Remote Server have?

 Most Linux distributions will not require additional dependency installation steps.
-Linux hosts need to have Bash (`/bin/bash`), `tar`, and either `curl` or `wget` installed.
+For SSH, Linux hosts need to have Bash (`/bin/bash`), `tar`, and either `curl` or `wget` installed which could be missing from certain stripped down distributions.
+However, Alpine Linux is not currently supported.

 ### As an extension author what do I need to do?